Guide

 For parishes

 Treat AI as administrative assistance, not pastoral presence.
-Human review, privacy, source discipline, and clear disclosure should be normal.
+Keep human review, privacy, and honest disclosure normal.

 Continue